101 Weather And Home Weather Station Facts & Tips You Need To Know

-Attempts to artificially make it rain dates back to the 1940s when the first attempts were made with a process called cloud seeding.
-In 1946, Dr. Bernard Vonnegut discovered that supercooled water droplets will turn into ice when it came into contact with silver iodide.
+Attempts to artificially create rain dates back to the 1940s.
+The first attempts were made through a process called cloud seeding.
+In 1946, Dr. Bernard Vonnegut discovered that supercooled water droplets would turn into ice when it came into contact with silver iodide.

 Cloud seeding is the release of silver iodide by an aircraft into the atmosphere above a cloud, saturated with an adequate amount of moisture.
 The theory is that the silver iodide will collide with the supercooled water droplets, turning them into ice, which will then fall to the ground while melting into raindrops.

-Obviously this method caused a lot of controversy and is still criticized by fellow meteorologists and even ridiculed in some circles.
+Obviously, this method caused a lot of controversies and is still criticized by fellow meteorologists and even ridiculed in some circles.
 Although the jury is still out on its effectiveness, there is growing evidence that this method is actually effective under the right circumstances and can increase rainfall by 10-15%.

-Quite a few more methods and theories are constantly being develop to try and modify weather events.
-This include China's arsenal of 5000 rocket launchers which is fired into the clouds, releasing particles in an attempt to make it rain.
+Quite a few more methods and theories are constantly being developed to try and modify weather events.
+This includes China's arsenal of 5000 rocket launchers, which is fired into the clouds, releasing particles in an attempt to make it rain.

 Abu Dhabi is using umbrella-shaped towers to send negatively charged particles into the sky to create rainfall.
 I will spare you the details, but let's just say that most meteorological experts are skeptical at best.